aryangulati/DEV/README.md

 - You can sign up anytime between October 1 and October 31.
 ***
 # 👕 Why Should I Contribute?
-Hacktoberfest has a simple and plain moto.
+Hacktoberfest has a simple and plain motto
 > Support open source with meaningful PRs and earn a limited edition T-shirt!

 So, yes!
 You can win a T-Shirt and few awesome stickers to attach on your laptop.
 On plus side, you will get into beautiful world of open source.<br>